minmus-9/sisoap/README.md

 from-scratch rewrites of various approaches to the problem, the code is in its present fully trampolined form with some amount of tail-call optimization (TCO); I'm still not sure if there's more work to do there.
+Homework: write 10,000 versions of LISP.
+The first (easy) one is a pure-recursive implementation where leval() calls itself.
+Second, introduce CPS.
+Third, go register-based.
+Fourth...
+Well I'm not there yet.

 Anyway, consider this code as a digital pensieve of how trampolines and CPS work.
 Hopefully it'll be of interest and help others *get* CPS.
+Aside from that, as a practical library, this code is a SISOAP.
+If you think of something useful to do with it, please let me know!

-Meanwhile, SICP melted my brain.
+SICP really expanded my mind.
 You might consider reading this book at least once.
-The code in this repo is a from-scratch implementation of the material in Chapter 5, but written in Python instead of Scheme.
+The code in this repo is an implementation of part of the material in Chapter 5 written in Python instead of Scheme.
 It's been a joyful experience to watch it unfold!